simonw/til/github-actions/daily-planner.md

 So...
 I needed a mechanism for automatically creating a new issue every day.

+I used ChatGPT a bunch to help build this - a slightly edited transcript [is available here](https://gist.github.com/simonw/d189b737911317c2b9f970342e9fae95).

 ## Issue templates and URLs

 I created a file `.github/ISSUE_TEMPLATE/day.yml` with the following:`